-Although a list of prospective activities is not yet completed, some examples we are looking at include: evening swims, sports competitions, open merit badge time, open shooting sports, mountain bike rides, and SPL led activities.
+Evening program activities typically include events such as: evening swims, sports competitions, open merit badge time, open shooting sports, mountain bike rides, and SPL led activities.
 These times will run from 7pm to 9pm.
 Details on twilight activities will be announced at the SPL council.